-- You will inevitably be offended by something that I or one of your classmates says this semester.
+1. You may be offended by something that I or one of your classmates says this semester.
 Such is the price you pay for discussing controversial issues.
 It is not your fundamental right to get through college without being offended, but rather to learn how to engage someone constructively when offense does occur.
-That said, a sense of civility and professionalism requires that you do not go out of your way to intentionally offend someone, and you should seek to deal respectfully with the opinions of others. - 2.
-If you have strong opinions on the topics we are examining, it is in your own interests as an advocate to listen carefully to opposing views, and even, at times, to argue an opposing view as an exercise.
+That said, being respectful is a value we will practice.

+- 2. If you have strong opinions on the topics we are examining, it is in your own interests as an advocate to listen carefully to opposing views, and even, at times, to argue an opposing view as an exercise.
 Doing so will ultimately make you a more persuasive advocate for your own position and will foster a better understanding and respect for opinions and positions different from your own. - 3.
 If you do not have strong opinions on the topics we are examining, use this class to help make up your mind.
-If you are hesitant to argue for fear of not being a nice person, know that refusing to engage in controversy is a bad thing, both for your own personal development and for the integrity of your education.
+If you are hesitant to argue for fear of not being a nice person, know that refusing to engage in controversy is diminishes your own personal development and your education.
+Those who cannot critically and intelligently engage with controversy are thereby greatly limited in their ability to engage in ethical citizenship in any sort of democratic society.